scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 If documentation is necessary for some trait/class/object/method/etc in the Scala standard library, typically maintainers will include inline comments describing their design decisions or rationale for implementing things the way they have, if it is not straightforward.

 If you intend on contributing to Scala collections, please make sure you're familiar with the design of the Scala collections library.
 It can be easy to put an implementation in the wrong location if you are unfamiliar with the collections architecture.
-There is an excellent and very detailed guide covering [the Architecture of Scala Collections](/overviews/core/architecture-of-scala-collections.html), as well as a larger more general [Scala collections Guide](/overviews/collections/introduction.html) covering the sequential portion of collections.
-For parallel collections, there also exists a detailed [Scala Parallel Collections Guide](/overviews/parallel-collections/overview.html).
+There is an excellent and very detailed guide covering [the Architecture of Scala Collections][collections-arch], as well as a larger more general [Scala collections Guide][collections-intro] covering the sequential portion of collections.
+For parallel collections, there also exists a detailed [Scala Parallel Collections Guide][collections-par].

 ##### The Scala Compiler